AI & Finance Weekly wk 26 · Jun 29 2026 sources verified Jun 2026

 Prompt of the week

-Teaches the habit: always ask AI what it's unsure of.
+Teaches the habit: ask AI to expose dependencies — and what it isn't sure of.

 Number of the week